bkcapretta/bkcapretta.github.io/README.txt

 have not

 - index.html has been implemented the way I want as my home page.
-- bio.html has been implemented with a description of myself in separate sections.
+- bio.html is my "About Me" page which has been implemented with a description of myself in sub-header separate sections
-However, the picture of me isn't being implemented exactly as I'd like right now.
-I want it to be smaller and on the right.
-- resume.html includes information about myself, my education, job experience, skills, and activities.
+- resume.html includes information about myself, my education, job experience, skills, and activities

 - I have also implemented a few other pages:
 	- projects.html: describes my projects in more detail